 I realized the organization simply had not known how to utilize Tom and they were unwilling to learn from him.
 My second realization was that I would likely be no different.

 And this taught me my second lesson-learned: LL#2 Make sure you go to work for a company that hires you to do what you know.

 I very likely would have resolved to stay for the year I had committed to in my mind if it had not been for one additional factor.
 The week after I began they moved a person from another department in as a project manager.
 I found this person’s character and personality revolting.
 I dreaded going to meetings to hear their opinion of proper project management and even Oxford commas.
 They fancied themselves and expert on the military (because their father was a cook), the English language and government relations.
-They even schooled me one day on how the government works because they are enrolled in a public policy course at night.
+They even schooled me one day on how the government works because they are enrolled in a public administration course at night.
 I suppose I never learned that much dealing with so many government agencies myself.

 In our business in the military, where we can say real words, this person and I would have come to terms, one way or another.
 In the world of “nice” words and no ability to perhaps call them out for combatives you are left with few options when faced with an obstinate fool.